ts-azure-services/drift-primer/mlops_primer/first_event.md

 As a policy, the MLOps team has decided to never let the model 'get stale' beyond 3 months.
 Three months have passed and the team is ready to re-train the model, and re-deploy it.

+- How is the model performing with respect to the actuals?
+	- Can only establish this by setting some standard for ground truth.
+Some assumption has to inform this.
+	- How can we show how this is being tracked against the new data?
+Compare the old model against the new observations.
+How does the old model do on the new data?
+How does the new model do on the old data?

 A couple of things to note:
 - Since they had a pipeline trained and ready, this is re-usable and just needs to account for the full dataset.